Luis D. Ortiz Closes Door On ‘Million Dollar Listing’: Why He’s Leaving New York For Good

 — Bravotv (@Bravotv) December 12, 2016

-In his Instagram post, he reveals that his business manager has told him that he could be risking everything he has worked for, just to start over.
+In his Instagram post, he reveals that his business manager has told him that he could be risking everything he has worked for just to start over.
 And maybe he has a point.
-Luis D. Ortiz may not be landing a reality show spot in Paris and he may not be ruling the world of real estate in the city.
-No word on what he will be doing, but Luis has revealed that it all comes down to perspective.
+Luis D. Ortiz may not be landing a reality show spot in Paris, and he may not be ruling the world of real estate in the city.
+There is no word on what he will be doing, but Luis has revealed that it all comes down to perspective.

 What do you think of Luis D. Ortiz’s decision to move to Paris?
 Are you surprised that he’s leaving his successful career behind to pursue a calmer life in Paris?